 If an error occurs when processing the HTTP PUT request, the RE-NWDAF shall send an HTTP error response as specified in clause 5.7.7.

+If the RE-NWDAF determines that the received HTTP PUT request needs to be redirected, the RE-NWDAF shall send an HTTP redirect response as specified in clause 6.10.9 of 3GPP TS 29.500 [6].

 *** 3rd Change ***

 4.9.2.4.2 Notification about subscribed event